 Often dealing with relationships can lead to an undesired situation: the tangle of lines crossing the database model.
 In fact, this is a common situation because as the model tends to grow up, new tables are added and they are connected by the use of relationships.
-This causes the difficulty to visually interpret the model.
+This causes the difficulty of visually interpreting the model.
 In order to ease this issue and help in the organization of the database model, pgModeler offers a feature to break relationship lines in straight angles facilitating the visualization of the objects (see image below).
 Note that this feature works better when you're using the classical ER notation.
 If the Crow's foot notation is the one in use then the line-breaking feature can produce results that may not please some users.

 In order to break the relationship line, the user must right-click the desired object and select one of the modes listed on the submenu